Expand your business into Macau - without an entity

 - Acts of physical violence

-- Severe harm to the business’ interests
+- Severe harm to the interests of the business

 - Continued provocation of disputes with other employees

-- Reduced productivity the employee intentionally caused
+- Reduced productivity that has been intentionally caused

 - Violation of safety rules